sharathvbhargav/EasyWidget/README.md

             height: 50,
         ),

-4. You can pass a "TextEditingController();" to get entered text
+4. Call the following method on button click or any action wher eyou want to get text

+        editText.getText();

 Note: New features on this widget is work in progress update when its available